OpenNebula/docs/source/deployment/open_cloud_storage_setup/lvm_drivers.rst

 * Virtual Machine disks are symbolic links to the block devices.
 However, additional VM files like checkpoints or deployment files are stored under ``/var/lib/one/datastores/<id>``.
 Be sure that enough local space is present.
 * All the nodes needs to have access to the images and system datastores, mounting the associated directories.

+.. note:: In order to support live migration the datastore underlying storage (i.e ``/var/lib/one/datastores/<id>`` folder) needs to be shared across the hypervisors (e.g by using NFS or similar mechanisms).

 .. note:: In case of the virtualization host reboot, the volumes need to be activated to be available for the hypervisor again.
 If the :ref:`node package <kvm_node>` is installed, the activation is done automatically.
 Otherwise, each volume device of the virtual machines running on the host before the reboot needs to be activated manually by running ``lvchange -ay $DEVICE`` (or, activation script ``/var/tmp/one/tm/fs_lvm/activate`` from the remote scripts may be executed on the host to do the job).

 .. _lvm_drivers_templates: